-LMHC licensure in Hawaii requires the completion of a master’s or doctoral degree in counseling or an allied field from an accredited educational institution.
+To become a Licensed Mental Health Counselor in Hawaii, applicants must complete a master’s or doctoral degree in counseling or an allied field from an accredited educational institution.

 The degree program must be at least 48 semester hours of graduate-level coursework in counseling covering each of the following content areas for a minimum of three semester hours:

 - Human Growth and Development

 - Group Theory and Practice

 - Professional Orientation and Ethics

 In addition to the content areas listed above, Hawaiian LMHC applicants must complete at least two academic terms of supervised mental health practicum/internship experience for graduate credit of at least three semester hours per academic term in a mental health counseling setting.
 This practicum/internship must include at least 300 hours of supervised client contact and be completed under the clinical supervision of an LMHC, psychologist, clinical social worker, advanced practice registered nurse with a specialty in mental health, marriage and family therapist, or physician with a specialty in psychiatry.
 This practicum/internship is distinct from the post-degree, directed experience commonly referred to as “supervision.”